rumorz-ai/nlp-service/README.md

 By using an NLP microservice in this scenario, you are saving the costs of 8Gb of RAM.
 Besides costs, there are many other benefits to isolating NLP models and Transformers behind a microservice:
 - Isolated dependencies: you can install any version of torch, sentence-transformers etc without worrying about dependency conflicts with your application
 - Faster builds for your app by removing dependency to heavy libraries.
+- Asynchronous tasks: instead of blocking your process to run an NLP task, you'd send an async request to the microservice, allowing you to run other tasks while waiting for the model response.

 ## Build